 It is a type of hormone therapy medication.
-It is also known by its trade name, Aromasin.
+Its trade name, Aromasin, also knows it.

 It is a treatment for women with breast cancer who have had menopause.